Portraits of Johann Sebastian Bach: Elias Gottlob Haussmann

 Upon joining, Bach handed in his own portrait made in 1746 by Elias Gottlob Haussmann.
-In it, Bach upholds the triple six-voice canon BWV 1076.
-The company, in fact, required candidates to submit a scientific-mathematical work as proof of his erudition.
+In it, Bach holds the triple six-voice canon BWV 1076.
+The company, in fact, required candidates to submit a scientific-mathematical work as proof of their erudition.

-According to an oral tradition, after the dissolution of the association, which took place in 1755, the painting was donated by Mizler to Wilhelm Friedemann Bach, who, around 1800, donated or sold it to August Eberhard Müller, assistant to the Thomaskirche cantor Johann Adam Hiller and then his successor.
+According to an oral tradition, after the dissolution of the association in 1755, the painting was donated by Mizler to Wilhelm Friedemann Bach, who, around 1800, donated or sold it to August Eberhard Müller, assistant to the Thomaskirche cantor Johann Adam Hiller and then his successor.
 Müller, in 1809, then donated it to the Thomasschule.